Advanced Placement Policy

 Applicants are responsible for ensuring all required materials and documents have been submitted to the Office of Enrollment and Student Success by the deadline date.
 If the deadline date falls on a weekend, all materials and documents are due the Friday before the deadline.
 Incomplete packets cannot be processed.

-- Submit the program specific application (can only be received by attending the Information Session in Phase I).
+- Submit the Nursing Intent to Apply form (can only be received by attending the Information Session in Phase I).
 All requirements in Phase I must be met to submit the program specific application.

-- The following forms must be submitted to the Office of Enrollment and Student Success:
+- The following form must be submitted to the Office of Enrollment and Student Success:

 - Complete the Test of Essential Academic Skills (ATI TEAS sixth edition).
 Please visit the website www.atitesting.com for additional information.

-- The testing fee of $45.00 (subject to change without notice) will be paid at the Cashiers Office prior to testing.
+- The testing fee will be paid at the Cashiers Office prior to testing.
 An ATI Teas Testing Ticket is required to schedule the test and is obtained by submitting the program specific application.

 - Applicants are allowed to test twice per academic year (August to July of the following year) with a thirty (30) day interval between testing dates.